software-mansion/radon-ide/packages/docs/docs/getting-started/overview.md

 - Expo Router integration with browser-like URL toolbar
 - Easy access to device settings for text size and light/dark mode

-### 💽 Installation
+### Installation

-For installation instructions head to [installation](./installation.md) section.
+For installation instructions head to [installation](/docs/getting-started/installation) section.

-### 💻 Usage
+### Launching

-See [usage](./usage.md) guide on how to get started after installing the extension.
+See [launching](/docs/getting-started/launching) guide on how to get started after installing the extension.
 You can also visit [Radon IDE](https://ide.swmansion.com) website where we highlight the most important features.

-### 🐛 Troubleshooting
+### Troubleshooting

-For troubleshooting and guide on reporting issues head to [troubleshooting](./troubleshooting.md) section.
+For troubleshooting and guide on reporting issues head to [troubleshooting](/docs/guides/troubleshooting) section.

-### ⚒️ Extension Development
+### Extension Development

-If you want to develop the extension and contribute updates head to [development](./development.md) section.
+If you want to develop the extension and contribute, go to the [development](/docs/guides/development) section.